For Authors|For Editors|For Reviewers

 • Editor shall cooperate with the publisher to describe, implement, and regularly review policies for handling ethical issues and allegations or findings of misconduct by authors and anyone else involved in the peer-review process.

-• Editor shall be vigilant in avoiding the possibility of editors and/or reviewers delaying a manuscript for suspicious or unusual reasons.
+• Editor shall be vigilant in avoiding the possibility of Editors and/or reviewers delaying a manuscript for suspicious or unusual reasons.

 • Editor is responsible for developing mechanisms, in cooperation with the publisher, to ensure timely publication of accepted manuscripts.